Last Resort (song)

 "Last Resort" is the debut single by American rock band Papa Roach.
 The song first appeared on the soundtrack to the 2000 film Ready to Rumble and appeared on Papa Roach's second studio album, Infest, shortly after.
 "Last Resort" was released as the album's lead single on March 7, 2000, and reached number 57 on the US Billboard Hot 100 in December 2000.
 It also topped the Billboard Modern Rock Tracks chart for seven weeks and became a top-10 hit in Austria, Germany, Portugal, and the United Kingdom.

-Music, background and lyrics
+The track has been called "one of the defining songs of the 2000s nu metal era."

+Composition

+Music

+"Last Resort" has been described as nu metal and rap metal.
+Bassist Tobin Esperance said: "I've written songs on piano – actually, 'Last Resort' with that whole little riff/melody thing, that's done on the piano.
+And then I just transferred it to the guitar."
+Speaking about the making of and inspiration behind the song, Esperance said: